 What Can be Done for Venous Ulcers?

 The most important step with venous ulcers is an accurate diagnosis.
 Dr. Campbell has been treating venous ulcers and other related venous issues since 2003.
 A medical consultation and duplex venous ultrasound are the first steps to diagnosing any venous problem.
 After a proper diagnosis, addressing the underlying cause of venous ulcers, treatment of the vein disease with sclerotherapy and endovenous thermal ablation treatment should begin as soon as possible.
 New England Journal of Medicine recently published a study recommending the immediate treatment of venous ulcers provided quicker healing time.
 Treatments have been shown to reduce healing time by as much as 50% and to reduce the likelihood of recurrence.
-As with other vein disease, venous health can be improved with exercise, leg elevation, wearing compression hose, and avoiding prolonged sitting or standing.
+As with other vein disease, venous health can be improved with exercise, leg elevation, wearing compression hose/socks, and avoiding prolonged sitting or standing.